ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson2.md

 ---

-## 1. **ICACHE**
+## 1- ICACHE ##

-*Enabled to optimize power consumption.
-The instruction cache tends to reduce the number of accesses to the memory thus reducing the overall current consumption*
+We have to Initialize Cache in 1-way (direct mapped cache).

- First thing we need to do is to Initialize Cache in 1-way (direct mapped cache).
+The instruction cache tends to reduce the number of accesses to the memory thus reducing the overall current consumption

 <awarning>
 Skipping this step will cause a warning later one.